jarrodmillman/stat159/syllabus.md

 earthquake prediction, effect of packstock use on the Yosemite Toad population.
 (Note: Graduate students will be expected to come up with their own scientific questions for the final project.
-But they will also be required to understand the problem that the undergraduates are working on as they will be assigned as mentors to the undergraduates.)
+But they will also be required to understand the problem that the undergraduates are assigned as it will serve as a case study for future lectures.)

 **Reading**